sopelj/lovelace-kanji-clock-card/README.md

 Clone the repo and run `yarn install` or `npm install`.

 You can then run `yarn run start` to run `rollup` watch.
-You can then add the developement card by adding the following to your lovelace config.
+You can then add the development card by adding the following to your lovelace config.
 (Replacing IP_ADDRESS with the IP of the computer on which you're running the command) *You may need to temporarily allow loading of mixed resources if you are testing on a site with HTTPS*

 ```yaml
 - url: http://IP_ADDRESS:5000/kanji-clock-card.js